Designs related through projective and Hopf maps: Examples and optimality

-Example \ref{ex:cohnex2} presents a family of 7-designs on $S^3$ discussed by Cohn-Conway-Elkies-Kumar \cite{Cohn...06}.
-Also discussed by these authors, the motivating example for the constructions of designs communicated by Theorem \ref{thm:bigthm} uses that the $D_4$ root system---a 5-design on $S^3$---consists of four sets of points which are each the vertices of a hexagon inscribed in a Hopf fiber.
-These Hopf fibers have images under the Hopf map which are the vertices of a tetrahedron on $S^2$, a 2-design \cite[Example 2.7]{BannaiBannai09}.
+Example \ref{ex:cohnex2} presents a family of 7-designs on $S^3$ discussed by Cohn, Conway, Elkies, and Kumar \cite{Cohn...06}.
+These authors also discuss the example of the $D_4$ root system, a 5-design on $S^3$ which consists of four sets of points which are each the vertices of a hexagon inscribed in a Hopf fiber.
+These Hopf fibers have images under the Hopf map which are the vertices of a tetrahedron on $S^2$, a 2-design \cite[Example 2.7]{BannaiBannai09}. \begin{example} As discussed by Bannai and Bannai \cite[Example 2.7]{BannaiBannai09}, the vertices